alichtman/gardening-starter-pack/README.md

 ### Setting Up the Development Environment

-Download the `Ubuntu 18.04.2 Bionic Beaver` VirtualBox/VMWare image from [osboxes](https://www.osboxes.org/ubuntu/).
+Download an `Ubuntu 18.04.2 Bionic Beaver` VirtualBox or VMWare image from [osboxes](https://www.osboxes.org/ubuntu/).
 This should come with the `4.18.0-15-generic` kernel.
-Enable trusted repository downloads in `Software and Updates`.

 ```bash
 $ sudo apt-get update